The location where Brian Wells was killed by a collar bomb

 The bomb exploded in the parking lot of a store called Eyeglass World.

-Wells' murder was the subject of the Netflix documentary series, Evil Genius, which aired in May of 2018.
+Wells' murder was the subject of the Netflix documentary series, Evil Genius, which aired in May 2018.

 On the afternoon of August 28th, 2003, the 46-year-old pizza delivery man robbed a nearby bank called PNC Bank.
 When the police responded to the 911 call, they found him standing beside his car in this parking lot.

-During his arrest, Wells claimed that a group of black men had placed a bomb around his neck.
+While he was being arrested, Wells claimed that a group of black men had placed a bomb around his neck.

 After seeing the device, the officers immediately cordoned off the area and left Wells sitting in the lot with his hands handcuffed behind his back.